Frequently Asked Questions

 HOW DO I ENROLL AT NEW ROOTS?

 DOES IT MATTER WHERE I LIVE?
-WHAT ARE THE ATTENDANCE BOUNDARIES?

 WHO IS ELIGIBLE TO BECOME A STUDENT?